straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 client_secret      <Dynamic SECRET>
 ```

-If we re-query the Azure again, we will see our dynamically created Service Principal.
+If we re-query Azure again, we will see our dynamically created Service Principal:

 ```sh
 $ az ad app list --query "[?starts_with(displayName, 'vault-')].{Name:displayName,Id:appId}" --all